What to Expect in Worship

 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.

 Unitarian Universalist worship styles vary by congregation, and even within congregations.
-Some congregations’ worship is contemporary and high tech or traditional and formal.
-Others feature exuberant music, or include long periods of silent reflection.
+Our worship may seem formal, depending on your previous experiences, and we include contemporary elements.
 We use the word “God” in our opening words each Sunday, which we expect may mean something different to each person.

 Elements of our typical Unitarian Universalist Sunday morning worship service